Skip to content

 GPU in a container

-If your container has been compiled with CUDA version >= 9, it should work with the local GPUs.
+If your container has been compiled an appropriate CUDA version, it should work with the local GPUs.
 Just add the --nv flag to your singularity command.

 Example